 The following advice is helpful, but they are not requirements for this item.

 Detailed design can vary and the siting of leaky woody dams in natural water courses will be dictated by local circumstances and availability of or easy access to import suitable materials to site.Section 5.4 choosing capital items has details of indicative design of dams.

 Check the dams for silt

-The dam will need to be checked and may need de-silted regularly to prevent it collecting large amounts of silt.
+You will need to check the dam regularly and de-silt it to prevent it collecting large amounts of silt.